Supporting you, every step of the way

 • If you’ve engaged a solicitor to support settlement of the estate, ask them to provide us with a letter of representation, stating that they act for the estate

 Choose whichever way you're most comfortable with.
-We'll always handle your situation with care and sensitivity, whether that's in person or over the phone.
+We'll always handle your situation with care and sensitivity, whether that's in person, online or over the phone.

 After notifying us, you’ll receive a confirmation letter within 14 days outlining immediate next steps.